two hands holding branch with Equity Scholars in text

 Participants will be reimbursed for six hours at the Special Rate.
 Breakfast and lunch are provided.

-The purpose of the Equity Scholars Faculty Coaching program is to expand faculty peer coaching that supports culturally responsive teaching work both inside and outside of the classroom.
+The purpose of the Equity Scholars Coaching for Equity program is to expand faculty peer coaching that supports culturally responsive teaching work both inside and outside of the classroom.
 Equity Scholars provide in-depth one-on-one peer coaching to allow for critical reflection and enhancements to the daily work of our faculty colleagues.
 The goal of the program is to work with faculty to actively implement an equity lens when developing pedagogy and facilitating curricula.

 The CTTL would like to invite you to join in this wonderful project by being mentored by an Equity Coach!
 You will have 1:1 consultations and peer mentoring with your coach.
 You can work on your syllabus, curriculum, communication, Canvas course, teaching practices, and more!